taginfo/taginfo/README.md

 uwsgi uwsgi.ini
 ```

-You can change various settings in the [web/uwsgi.ini](config file) and use
+You can change various settings in the [config file](web/uwsgi.ini) and use
-it through a web server like Apache2 oder Nginx.
+it through a web server like Apache2 or Nginx.

 ## Javascript